-Nearby, Hahei is one of the slightly neglected jewels of the Coromandel – yet another exquisite beach, and with the matchless Cathedral Cove just around the corner and plenty of equally fascinating limestone landforms en route, it is a sea kayaker’s dream.
+Nearby, Hahei is yet another exquisite beach, and with the matchless Cathedral Cove just around the corner and plenty of equally fascinating limestone landforms en route, it is a sea kayaker’s dream.

 Cook’s Beach is the originally named settlement associated with the place where James Cook anchored to observe the transit of Mercury in 1769.
 A monument to this event is a short walk from the road at the top of Shakespeare Cliff at the western end of the beach.
 Cook’s Beach itself is a lovely crescent of white sand which, thanks to the shelter of the headlands enfolding Mercury Bay, is a very safe swimming beach.
 Safer again is the Purangi estuary at the eastern end.

 The principal town on the west coast of the peninsula is Whitianga – short for te Whitianga a Kupe (the crossing place of Kupe).
 You can reach it from Cook’s Beach either by driving around the harbour – it’s further than you’d think – or by taking a five-minute vehicular ferry ride from Ferry Landing.